Baochu-NoName/FakeTube/README.md

 * Ruby version
-I'm using ruby version ruby 3.0.2p107
+I'm using ruby version ruby 3.0.2p107 and Ruby on Rails version 6.1.4.4
-Ruby on Rails version 6.1.4.4
+* My website uses bootstrap theme and devise gem for authentication
-My website uses bootstrap theme and devise gem for authentication Configuration
+* Configuration
 Database name is faketubedb
 * Database creation
 Website using database Postgresql 14